 If you are involved in a dispute with your bank over loan repayments, irresponsible lending, excessive fees, unsuitable products, or poor financial advice, our team can help you understand your rights and the best path to take to resolve your matter.

-Our experienced Commercial Litigation lawyers can help determine if you may be eligible for compensation for any financial loss you have suffered, and in many cases, we can accept your case on a “No Win, No Fee” basis* (approved cases only where genuine financial hardship and claims have a good prospect of success).
+Our experienced Commercial Litigation lawyers can help determine if you may be eligible for compensation for any financial loss you have suffered, and in some cases, we can accept your case on a “No Win, No Fee” basis* (approved cases only where genuine financial hardship and claims have a good prospect of success).

 To find out your prospects of successfully claiming compensation for your losses, contact Commercial Litigation Department Manager, Amanda Heather, on direct line 07 5506 8245, email firstname.lastname@example.org or free call 1800 621 071 at any time.